Alacompapa/coursecpp/README.md

 - Which build tools are we going to use?
 I thought `icmake` looked nicest icmstart icmbuild - these two are important i think.
 - I'm not a master git user so I don't know how to add you so you can also accept pull requests

-## When does the One Function One File rule go into effect?